SAP-samples/teched2022-IN264/exercises/ex1/README.md

 *TODO add creation and assignment for TC role collection

-## Exercise 1.2 execute the SAP Task Center Booster
+## Exercise 1.2 execute the SAP Task Center Booster (for your reference only - skip this exercise and proceed Exercise 1.3)

-*TODO Give instruction that this is not valid for TechEd but maybe in case you run it in your landscape*
+It's possible to setup SAP Task Center using a Booster, but this requires admin access to the Global Account.
+This access is not available to the participants in the Teched systems so the steps below are for your reference only and can only executed in your own system where you have Global Admin priviliges.

 1. To run the BTP Booster for SAP Task Center , choose from the left hand navigation (ensure that you are on the BTP Glob Account level and not inside the BTP subaccount) the **Booster** entry: